rmcwhae/russellmcwhae.ca/content/journal/two-weeks-in-the-galapagos.md

 The 8.8-magnitude earthquake—one of the largest ever recorded—in Russia’s Kamchatka Peninsula could impact tropical areas across the world, scheduled to arrive in the Galápagos in a few hours.
 The surf shop seemed a bit surprised that the hotel hadn’t mentioned anything yet.

 As waves grow in height closer to shore, all boats in the main harbour were moved to deeper waters (but still visible from town).
-Puerto Baquerizo Moreno slopes uphill gently from the waterfront, so the first block was closed to traffic, though buildings further inland remained un-evacuated.
+Puerto Baquerizo Moreno slopes uphill gently from the waterfront, so the first block was closed to traffic, though buildings further inland remained unevacuated.

 The tsunami was expected between 9 and 10 AM.
 We ascended to the roof of the four-story hotel with a number of others and waited.